• Facebook

 emotional self-care

-My brother and sister-in-law cancelled Thanksgiving.
+My brother and sister-in-law cancelled Christmas.
 Not really.
-But they did make the choice to postpone hosting a large family gathering family due to COVID.
+But they did make the choice to postpone hosting a large family gathering because they just don’t have the extra energy to pull this off.
 I get it.
-I’m hearing stories just like this all around me, and it’s bringing up all kinds of big feels.
+And, I’m hearing stories just like this all around me.

 This time of year can be particularly emotional, intense and taxing on our relationships.
 And gatherings can be stressful if you’re not mindful and aware of your own needs before circling up with others.